The Rosary and the Microphone

 The Rosary and the Microphone explores U2 as a politically engaged band that manifests a particular brand of Christianity through the band’s mediation in a global context and for a global audience.

-Through the primarily semiotic study of U2’s various mediations, this book maps the band’s strategies for negotiating its place in the world as a global band—and mediated brand—and as a proponent of a kind of cosmopolitanism, or global care.
+Through the primarily semiotic study of U2’s various mediations, this book maps the band’s strategies for negotiating its place in the world as a global band — and a mediated brand — and as a proponent of a kind of cosmopolitanism, or global care.
 U2’s brand is heavily informed by Bono’s own personal religious formation.
-This religious viewpoint is expressed in a global concern—a Christian cosmopolitanism—that looks outward and draws others to do the same.
+This religious viewpoint is expressed in a global concern — a Christian cosmopolitanism — that looks outward and urges others to do the same.

-The Rosary and the Microphone explores U2 in live performance, through music video and in unique media offering, such as the feature length music video Linear.
+The Rosary and the Microphone explores U2 in live performance, through music videos and in unique media offerings, such as the feature-length music video Linear.

 |From Underground to Overground: U2 from Boy to Rattle and Hum||Nicholas Greco|